-Being the Only American in the Room Can Be Very Tiring
+What I Saw as the Only American in the Room

-One level has been the official program of the first international summit devoted to Iranian natural gas and LNG (liquefied natural gas, the key to exporting gas beyond the reach of pipelines).
+On one level there was the official program of the first international summit devoted to Iranian natural gas and LNG (liquefied natural gas, the key to exporting gas beyond the reach of pipelines).

-On another level, a series of meetings have been held on the margins of the summit.
-The discussion here has been much more frank and forthcoming.
-In some cases, these have resulted in quite pointed and direct conversations.
+On another level there was a series of meetings held on the margins of the summit.
+The discussion here was much more frank and forthcoming, in some cases resulting in quite pointed and direct conversations.

 That I was the only American here occasionally put me at the center of matters.
 And that's not the only reason why the summit was grueling.

-It now looks like the U.S. energy industry is going to be left behind as the rest of the world rushes in to a major new market...
+It now looks like the U.S. energy industry, and more importantly, American shareholders, are going to be left behind as the rest of the world rushes to cash in on a major new market...

 With the world's largest conventional gas reserves, Iran has always been regarded as a likely main player in the developing global gas market.
 However, as with crude oil, the imposition of Western sanctions has impeded any progress for years.

-That was supposed to change after the 2015 nuclear accord between Iran and the P5+1 (the five permanent members of the UN Security Council - the U.S., China, Russia, France, and the UK - along with Germany).
+That was supposed to change after 2015's so-called "nuclear deal" between Iran and the P5+1 (the five permanent members of the UN Security Council - the U.S., China, Russia, France, and the UK - along with Germany).

 Officially referred to as the Joint Comprehensive Plan of Action (JCPoA), the accord specifies Iranian compliance with an international demand that it pull back from developing nuclear weapons.
 In return, the international sanctions were to be phased out.

-These days there is still rhetoric coming from Washington alleging nefarious Iranian intent, compounded by an Executive Order (EO) prohibiting visas for Iranian citizens (and those of six other Muslim countries) trying to enter the U.S., and retaliatory moves against visas for U.S. citizens by both Iran and Iraq (another country on the "list of seven").
+These days there is still rhetoric coming from Washington alleging nefarious Iranian intent, compounded by an executive order (EO) prohibiting visas for Iranian citizens (and those of six other Muslim countries) trying to enter the United States, and, of course, the inevitable retaliatory moves against visas for U.S. citizens by both Iran and Iraq (another country on the "list of seven").

-As I have noted previously here in Oil & Energy Investor, that development has called into question my intended appearance in May at the Iranian Oil Summit in Tehran.
+It's that particular development that has called into question my intended appearance in May at the Iranian Oil Summit in Iran's capital, Tehran.

-A U.S. court may have prompted a suspension in the enforcement of the EO, but the visa issue from Iran remains in limbo.
+The U.S. Ninth Circuit Court ruling may have prompted a suspension in the enforcement of the order, but the visa issue from Iran remains in limbo.

-One conclusion, however, is very apparent from the last three days of meetings...
+One conclusion, however, is very apparent from the long days of meetings...

 Of course, after prolonged periods of negotiation and project analysis, some of these deals will remain too risky and potential European partners may still delay or walk away altogether.
 In the case of natural gas and LNG, these projects are years away from any beginning of operations anyway.

-The difference is that business interests in the U.S. are likely once again to fall well behind foreign competition in what is a major opening market.
+The fact that Total and Shell are already in business throws into stark relief the fact that U.S. businesses are likely to fall well behind foreign competition in what is shaping up to be a major opening market.

-Yesterday, during an intense exchange, an oil trader from a Middle Eastern country received an email alert and immediately cut off our conversation.
+During a particularly intense summit exchange, an oil trader from a Middle Eastern country received an email alert and immediately cut off our conversation.